 A Detailed Analysis of World Genetic Regions

 Your DNA Tribes® report also includes a unique high resolution World Region Match analysis that measures your genetic connections to major world regions.
 Each region represents a group of related populations identified by DNA Tribes® original analysis of world genetic structure:

 Please click each continent for a listing of the populations currently in our database:

 We regularly update our Global Population Database.
-Please check monthly Digest issues for announcements of new populations.
+Please check this page for update news.